pierrelux/rlbook/_sources/cocp.md

 ## Chemotherapy

-Chemotherapy is a common treatment for cancer that involves the use of drugs to kill cancer cells.
+Chemotherapy uses drugs to kill cancer cells.
 However, these drugs can also have toxic effects on healthy cells in the body.
 To optimize the effectiveness of chemotherapy while minimizing its side effects, we can formulate an optimal control problem.
-Let's explore this problem in more detail.

 The drug concentration $y_1(t)$ and the number of immune cells $y_2(t)$, healthy cells $y_3(t)$, and cancer cells $y_4(t)$ in an organ at any time $t$ during chemotherapy can be modeled using a system of ordinary differential equations: